B.A., The George Washington University

 Neal’s expertise has been widely recognized by publications and fellow attorneys.
 He was named by Super Lawyers to its list of the “100 Top Lawyers” in the New York Metropolitan Area in 2016, 2017 and 2018.
 Neal was also named Best Lawyers “Lawyer of the Year” in New York City for Litigation-Construction Law in 2017.

-Neal is a Fellow and Board Member of the College of Commercial Arbitrators, an invitation only fellowship comprised of nationally and internationally recognized commercial arbitrators.
+Neal is a Fellow and Executive Board Member of the College of Commercial Arbitrators, an invitation only fellowship comprised of nationally and internationally recognized commercial arbitrators.
 He is a Fellow of the Chartered Institute of Arbitrators.

 Chambers USA has referred to Neal as “very intelligent” and “a breath of fresh air,” praising him for his ability to “bring to the table a pragmatic approach.”
 Chambers also noted that Neal “is the consummate professional, understanding the details and getting to the bottom of things very quickly.”